MAGICS-LAB/SMUTF/README.md

 [![PyPI version](https://badge.fury.io/py/schema-matching.svg)](https://pypi.org/project/schema-matching/)

-# Python Schema Matching by LightGBM and Sentence-Transformers
+# SMUTF: Schema Matching Using Generative Tags and Hybrid Features

 A python tool using LightGBM and sentence-transformers to perform schema matching task on tables.
 Support multi-language column names and instances matching and can be used without column names.
 Both csv and json file type are supported.